sinha-19/Auto-Fire/README.md

 ## Description

-RapidFire is a simple auto key-press utility that simulates continuous key presses after you've pressed a key once.
+Auto Fire is a simple auto key-press utility that simulates continuous key presses after you've pressed a key once.
 It's useful for scenarios where repeated key presses are needed, such as in games, form filling, or text repetition.

 ## Features